 Who is the author of ‘Two Stories About Flying’?

 There are 2 parts to this story.
 The authors are Liam O’Flaherty and Fredrik Forsyth, respectively.

 What are the benefits of having inner strength?

 1. Self-confidence 2.
 Determination 3.
 Tolerance 4.
 Enthusiasm 5.
 Compassion

 Why is it important to overcome fear?

-Overcoming fears forces one to learn and embracing risk-taking also helps them to overcome a fear of failure.
+Overcoming fears forces one to learn, and embracing risk-taking also helps one to overcome the fear of failure.